3 ways how to include employees in knowledge managementManaging Workforce Knowledge

 Another compelling way of including employees in knowledge management is empowering collaboration when solving issues.
 A collaborative platform where workers interact with their peers, experts, and management will easily do the job.

 Interested in building your knowledge base?
-Try resco.Houston!
+Try resco.Guides!

-The knowledge management application resco.Houston will help you keep up with the competition.
+The knowledge management application resco.Guides will help you keep up with the competition.

-All your tribal knowledge, guides, manuals, and AR video calls are available in a single app.
+All your tribal knowledge, guides, and manuals are available in a single app.
 Empower staff to share expertise in real time and improve your operations with knowledge at your workers’ fingertips.